rdkcentral/entservices-casting/.github/instructions/Pluginlifecycle.instructions.md

 ---
-description: Guidelines for C++ files and header files that share the same name as their parent folder.
+description: Guidelines for C++ plugin main implementation and header files (typically where plugin lifecycle methods Initialize, Deinitialize, and Deactivated are defined).
+While the pattern matches all .cpp/.h files, the guidance only applies when the file implements a plugin class.
 applyTo: "**/*.cpp,**/*.h"
 ---

+> **Note:** This instruction file is only applicable to C++ files that implement a plugin class with lifecycle methods such as `Initialize`, `Deinitialize`, and `Deactivated`.
+If a matched `.cpp` or `.h` file does not define such a plugin, these guidelines do not apply to that file.

 ### Mandatory Lifecycle Methods